Tarava Seamounts

 The Tarava Seamounts are a group of seamounts in the southern Pacific Ocean, southwest of the Society Islands.
 They are formed by five guyots and a number of cone-shaped seamounts.
 Of Eocene-Oligocene age, they may have formed under the influence of a hotspot.

 Geography and geology

 The Tarava Seamounts are also known as the Savannah Seamounts and were discovered during the 1996 ZEPOLYF1 oceanographic cruise.
 East of the Tarava Seamounts lie the Va'a Tau Piti seamounts, which were sometimes considered part of the Tarava Seamounts but are considered geologically separate owing to their different configuration (east-west rather than northwest-southeast), which may reflect an origin close to the East Pacific Rise.

 Regional

 Linear chains of volcanoes in the Pacific have been attributed to deep mantle plumes, but a number of such chains appear to correspond to short lasting volcanism, such as processes triggered by tension in the Pacific Plate.

-The South Pacific Superswell is a large structure in the southern Pacific Ocean, where there are many volcanoes and the seafloor is unusually shallow.
+The South Pacific superswell is an area of large area of anomalously high topography in the southern Pacific Ocean, where there are many volcanoes and the seafloor is unusually shallow.
 Asthenospheric processes may be responsible for its existence.